Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 + Coded in a way to more likely work with future Portal 2 updates.
 + A lot more stability than v1.5
 + More organized file-structure
-- Doesn't take long to install (requires that you install Python at this point in time)
 - Easy to set up
 ```